isomerpages/ogp-scamshield-suite/_i-have-been-scammed/Lost money or leaked my bank login details to a scammer.md

 variant: tiptap
 description: ""
 ---
-<h4>If you've lost money or gave your bank login details to a scammer</h4>
+<h4>If you've lost money or disclosed your bank login details to a scammer</h4>
 <ol data-tight="true" class="tight">
 <li>
 <p>Contact your bank immediately</p>